nio-blocks/gpio/README.md

 ==============
 The Interrupts block monitors a GPIO pin for interrupts.

+Documentation on common GPIO pinout can be found at: https://pinout.xyz/#

 Properties
 ----------
 - **pin**: The GPIO BCM pin to monitor for interrupts.